DokimiCU/Exile/README.md

 - Weather: extremes sap your energy.
 Like real life, walking around in a snowstorm is a bad idea!
 - Temperature.
 Build a shelter, with a fire place or lots of torches.
 You can also go underground.
 - Go deep enough underground and you might find something....
 - Water: you can drink cave drips (click them).
-Water pots collect rain water, or from wet soil.
+Water pots collect rain water.
 Some plants, food has water.
+- Keep an eye on "health effects".
+You may have eaten something bad, or have a terrible disease.
 - Ovens, kilns, furnaces: build them like you would for real.
 A fire with access to air, and a chamber that gets heated up.
 - Fires.
 Blocks are hotter.
 Charcoal is hotter than wood.
 Fires can be temporarily extinguished by punching them holding sediment.
 - iron smelting.
 This is hard.
 Needs charcoal.
 - Charcoal.
 Make it like you would for real.
 A wood fire with no air.
 - Food: eat stuff and see if you live!
 You can catch animals with clubs (right click)
 - Farming: digging tools also can till soil.
 Punching depleted farm soil with fertilizers will restore it.
-- Drugs: a couple of things have useful effects.
+- Drugs: some plants have useful effects.
+Be careful not to OD on drugs.
 - Not every step in crafting can be done at a work station.
 Some things need to be fired, or soaked in water etc.
 - Build stairs and shelters around your base, this will save you energy and protect you from extremes.